Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/01.Introduction/sections/YourFirstMod.md

 If you have issues with references not being found - please restart Visual Studio or re-add the references manually.

 ### Game log
 The game output log is located in `%USERPROFILE%\AppData\LocalLow\Klei\Oxygen Not Included\player.log`.
 This file will be your friend - create a shortcut somewhere accessible.
 Open with Notepad++.
-More details about how to work with the log will be published on another page.
+More details about how to work with the log will be published on another page [todo](todo).

 ### First look at the code
 At this point you should be familiar with Harmony patches.
 If you aren't -- go back and read the documentation.
 One of the main things you will be doing with modding is writing patches to modify the original game logic.
 There are a few ways of doing it, and now we'll cover the most basic one.